IITDBGroup/CS116/_labs/lab1.md

 ## {{ page.tasks[0].shortdescription }}

 In this task you will design several classes applying the concept of information hiding.
 The fields of these classes should be private and only accessible from outside world using **getter** and **setter** methods as discussed in class.
+You do not necessarily create a getter or setter for fields that do not have to be read or written by a client of the class.
 In addition to these basic access methods, some of the classes also have convenience methods that do basic computations using the values of fields.
 For each class write a main program that tests the functionality of the classes by creating an instance of the class as described below and by retrieving the values from this object.
 Also implement a `toString` method for every class you design.

 ### Bank account (6 Points)